finlaymaltby/WhenTheRain/readme.md

 GET RID OFO ALL STATIC FUNC FROM.
 REMOVE PRINTS AND BREAKPOOINT S find . -type f -name '*.gd' -not -path './addons/*' -print0 | xargs -0 cat | wc

+should just write my own dialogue system at this point